-You can strengthen the healing powers of your home remedy for burn salve by making a herb infused oil.
-Each of the herbs listed below is particularly effective for healing burns, wounds and such.
+You can strengthen the restorative powers of your home remedy for burn salve by making a herb infused oil.
+Each of the herbs listed below is particularly effective for alleviating burns, wounds and such.

 Mix 1 part dried herbs (such as calendula, comfrey, lavender or St. John's wort) with 2 parts oil (such as sweet almond or olive) in a container.
 Leave the mixture in a warm place for two or three weeks.

 Strain out the herbs and store the oil in a cool, dark place.
 The longer the herbs are left in the oil, the stronger it will be.

 Mountain Rose also carries some very effective natural burn remedies.
 Check these out...